 In this era of rapidly escalating cyber attacks, companies need to protect themselves with a solid risk management strategy.
-This ebook, based on the latest ZDNet/TechRepublic special feature
+This ebook, based on this ZDNet/TechRepublic special feature

 , offers a detailed look at how to build policies to protect your critical digital assets.
 From the ebook:

-In 2017, as in previous years, cybersecurity incidents made the news on a regular basis: Equifax, Verizon, Shadow Brokers, WannaCry, NotPetya, Bad Rabbit, Uber (a covered-up 2016 hack, admitted in 2017)...the list goes on.
-Already in 2018 we’ve seen the Meltdown/Spectre CPU vulnerabilities and a huge row over the governance and usage of Facebook data.
-Beneath these headlining cyber-incidents is a continuous background level of activity that is the inevitable result of organisations failing to monitor and protect their networks, and of users neglecting basic security hygiene.
+In 2018, as in previous years, cybersecurity incidents made the news on a regular basis, and there’s no shortage of predictions for the ways in which bad actors may grab the headlines in 2019.
+Behind these prominent incidents and modus operandi is a continuous background level of cyber-activity that is the inevitable result of organisations failing to monitor and protect their networks, and of users neglecting basic security hygiene.